carroarmato0/puppet-jjb/README.md

 By default the optional Python module is used to perform the installation through PIP.
 Should you have RPM's available in a repository, you can set the appropriate boolean.

+Obviously also mirror the yum repo locally as you can't ever trust the internet to stick around.

 ## Usage

 ```